SKU shown: S-BDSC-L (BioClean-D™ sterile sleeve covers; universal long length).

 SOSCleanroom note about SOPs

-The Technical Vault is written to help customers make informed contamination-control decisions and improve day-to-day handling technique.
+The Technical Vault is written to help customers make informed contamination-control decisions.
+It is not your facility's SOP, batch record, or validation protocol.

 Source basis